 Our legal team can assist you in recovering the damages you deserve from the veterinarian.
 It is most common to be awarded damages for any medical expenses that were acquired while your pet was in the veterinarian’s care, the expenses that they charged you unnecessarily, and/or charges incurred by another vet to save your pet.

-In our practice states, Colorado, Pennsylvania, and New Jersey, your pets are legally considered your property.
+In our practice states, Colorado, Pennsylvania, New York & Tennessee, and New Jersey, your pets are legally considered your property.
 If your pet has died as the result of veterinary malpractice, you can be awarded damages in the amount it would cost to replace your pet at a reasonable, fair market value.
 Depending on the facts of your case, you may be able to recover damages for any loss in income you experienced due to a result of having to care for your pet as a result of the malpractice.

 At The Animal Law Firm, we know that pets aren’t just replaceable.
 For most of us, they are not property; they are part of the family.
 Being a victim of veterinary malpractice is traumatic for both you and your pet.
 Unfortunately, because of the laws of the state, receiving compensation for emotional distress or your loss of companionship is difficult, but not impossible.
 The laws continue to change and evolve in this regard and as more and more people treat their pets like children, it is only a matter of time before the law catches up.